-(a) The Director of Planning and Community and Economic Development may approve minor alterations to an approved master plan, provided that such changes are compatible with the

-- concept approved by the Common Council.
-The Director may refer more significant alterations to the Plan Commission for review. - (b) If a change or addition constitutes a significant alteration of the original plan, the approval process specified in Section 2 above [review by the Common Council] shall be followed.
+- (a) The Director of Planning and Community and Economic Development may approve minor alterations to an approved master plan, provided that such changes are compatible with the concept approved by the Common Council.
+The Director may refer more significant alterations to the Plan Commission for review. - (b) If a change or addition constitutes a significant alteration of the original plan, the approval process specified in Subsection 28.096(2) above shall be followed.

-28.097 PLANNED DEVELOPMENT DISTRICT
+28.097 PD PLANNED DEVELOPMENT DISTRICT